Novation and assignment

 For example: You buy a building or property development that is still under construction and you want the existing contractor to continue work despite the original contract being between the contractor and the seller.

-In this situation you should novate using: Novation of architectural or construction contract.
+In this situation you should novate using: Novation agreement: transfer of architectural or building contract.

 Our assignment agreement can be used for most assignments (exceptions given below).
 It is not specific to circumstances.
 You can find it here: Assignment agreement.